awesome-pro/neon-website/content/docs/guides/sequelize.md

 ---
-title: Schema migration with Neon Postgres and Sequelize
+title: Schema migration with Neon LangChainand Sequelize
-subtitle: Set up Neon Postgres and run migrations for your Javascript project using Sequelize ORM
+subtitle: Set up Neon LangChainand run migrations for your Javascript project using Sequelize ORM
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.665Z'
 ---

 [Sequelize](https://sequelize.org/) is a promise-based Node.js ORM that supports multiple relational databases.
-In this guide, we'll explore how to use `Sequelize` ORM with a Neon Postgres database in a JavaScript project.
+In this guide, we'll explore how to use `Sequelize` ORM with a Neon LangChaindatabase in a JavaScript project.

 We'll create a Node.js application, configure `Sequelize`, and show how to set up and run migrations with `Sequelize`.